 Details the steps needed to produce a new flower from pollination to flowering bulb.
 Includes a daffodil plant diagram with parts labeled and clarification on what is a daffodil.
-Original banner size: 36″ x 84″
+The banner is 36″ wide.

 - Daffodils…so many choices!

 Highlights a flower photo and description for each of the thirteen daffodil divisions, explains how to read daffodil color codes, and includes excerpts from the poem Daffodils by William Wordsworth.
-Original banner size: 48″ x 84″.
+The banners is 48″ wide.